dhyan23/Optical-Character-Recognition-Text-To-Speech-Conversion/README.md

-# Optical-Character-Recognition-Text-To-Speech-Conversion
+# Optical-Character-recognition-and-Text-to-speech-convertion
-Extracts the text from the image and converts the extracted text into speech
+extracts the text from the image and converts the extracted text into speech